forgedynasties/Woo-Flow/Backend/api/docs/README.md

-# Woo-Kit API Documentation
+# Woo-Flow API Documentation

-This document provides an overview of the Woo-Kit API, which serves as a backend for the Woo-Kit application.
+This document provides an overview of the Woo-Flow API, which serves as a backend for the Woo-Flow application.

 ## Overview

-The Woo-Kit API is built using FastAPI and provides a RESTful interface to WooCommerce functionality.
+The Woo-Flow API is built using FastAPI and provides a RESTful interface to WooCommerce functionality.
 It allows you to manage products, categories, attributes, and media items in your WooCommerce store.

 ## Authentication